American Bresse Chickens

 Interesting for American Bresse breeders is that the United States flag is, very conveniently, also red, white and blue.

-While American Bresse are most commonly found in all-white plumage, nevertheless blue, black, grey (silver penciled), and splash varieties also exist.
+While American Bresse are most commonly found in all-white plumage, they can also be found in blue, black, splash, and grey (silver penciled) varieties, although in fewer numbers.
 All have blue to steel-gray legs.

 American Bresse Chickens are Still Being Perfected in North America...